Contact Us

 IDP Metadata We require XML Metadata from your IDP when using Okta.

-SSO Last Name Field The field Helpjuice should use from the SAML response to get the user's last name.
+SSO Last Name The field Helpjuice should use from the SAML response to get the user's last name.
 Defaults to last_name.

-SSO Group Name Field The field Helpjuice should use from the SAML response to get the user's groups.
+SSO Group Name The field Helpjuice should use from the SAML response to get the user's groups.
 Defaults to group_names.
 Groups have to be created before sending group names inside this attribute.
 Multiple attribute values are accepted.

 Authn Context Keep this unchanged unless you are sure you need to change it.
 Select "None" for Active Directory Federation Services